UWARG/efs-zeropilot/pull_request_template.md

 - [ ] The changes have been well commented, particularly in hard-to-understand areas.
 - [ ] The code has been tested on hardware, either by me or somone else.
-- [ ] corresponding changes to documentation have been created links to this documentation are provided within the pull request.
+- [ ] Corresponding changes to documentation have been created links to this documentation are provided within the pull request.
-- [ ] The changes generate no new warnings and compile.
+- [ ] The changes generate no new warnings and compile and run; A screenshot of a successful compile message is attached to the PR.